The Leap quantum cloud service supports third-party IDEs,

 GitHub Codespaces.

-Authorizing Access to Leap procedure described here simplifies the
+The Authorizing Access to the Leap Service procedure described here simplifies

 If you configure your IDE to use